-As United Methodists, we accept and affirm that the primary task of our church is to make disciples of Jesus Christ; to proclaim the gospel, the good news; and to seek, welcome and gather people of faith into the body of Christ.
+As United Methodists, we accept and affirm that the primary task of our church is to make disciples of Jesus Christ; to proclaim the gospel, the good news; and to seek and to welcome and gather people of faith into the body of Christ.
 When one joins a United Methodist congregation, one becomes a member of the total United Methodist connection.
-We define that connection as a network of interdependent and interrelated relationships among people in groups at the local, regional, national and international levels.
+We define that connection as a network of interdependent and interrelated relationships among persons in groups at the local, regional, national and international levels.
 As members, we promise God and our congregation that we will uphold the church with our prayers, our presence, our gifts, our service and our witness.
 And that church is the local church, or the district, or the annual conference or even the general church.

 Our promise to God and the church opens to us the vast ministry that awaits those who seek the fields ripe for harvest.

-First Corinthians 12:12 (NRSV) states, "For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ."
+1 Corinthians 12:12 states, "For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ."

 We are the body of Christ connected together.

-Even though United Methodists have more than 12 million lay members and clergy members globally, we are one body.
+Even though United Methodists have more than 7 million lay members and 45,000 clergy members in the United States, we are one body.
 We are organized in local churches and pastoral charges, districts, annual conferences and episcopal areas, but we are one body.
-We have central conferences located around the world, but we are one body.
+We have central conferences located around the world that include 3 million laypersons and more than 10,000 clergy, but we are one body.

 We are the body of Christ called United Methodists, people who send missionaries, and ourselves, into the world, to live as servants for Christ.
-We are the body of Christ who ministers in United Methodist schools, colleges and universities, as well as support theological schools to educate our pastors.
+We are the body of Christ who minister in 109 United Methodist schools, colleges and universities, as well as support 13 theological schools to educate our pastors.

-We are the body of Christ who bears other's burdens through reaching out in times of need and disaster.
+We are the body of Christ that bear others' burdens through reaching out in times of need and disaster.
 We are the body of Christ connected together.
 We do more than express a concern for the worker, the sick and the poor.
 We do more than express a concern for the poor, the aging, the impaired and the oppressed.
 We, the body of Christ, participate together.
 We struggle together to help those in need.
 This is important to our faith.